srikanthkaruparthy/myRetail/README.md

 *  For responsive site I have used bootstrap classes which stacks up to the required specification when browsed in phone mode.
 *  This was tested and developed on Chrome, Firefox.
 *  I followed John Papa's Angular Style guide throughout the project to make life easier for Angular 2 upgrade as a future enhancement.
+*  Accessibility has been tested using firefox axe tools.
+*  Unit tests for the modules has been written using karma & jasmine.